junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — Placed on the Union Calendar, Calendar No. 36.
 - 2009-04-21 — Reported by the Committee on Transportation.
 H. Rept.
 111-81.
 - 2009-04-21 — Reported by the Committee on Transportation.
 H. Rept.
 111-81.
+- 2009-04-27 — Considered under suspension of the rules. (consideration: CR H4749-4750)
+- 2009-04-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1747.
+- 2009-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-04-27 — Mr. Oberstar moved to suspend the rules and pass the bill.
+- 2009-04-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4749)
+- 2009-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4749)